ib-ganz/eloquify/README.md

 }
 ```
 This class will be automatically associated with table named `post` in your database.
 > This behaviour is different from what eloquent does.
-Eloquent considers "snake case", plural name of the class as the table name if not specified explicitly.
+Eloquent considers snake-case, **plural** name of the class as the table name if not specified explicitly.
+Eloquify considers snake-case, **singular** name of the class as the table name if not specified explicitly.

 If you want to change the name of the associated table, you may call `setTable` method inside `init` method:
 ```